tristusdelatristussie/week7/README.md

 or

 ```
-docker exec -it [Name of your container] python request_api.py
+docker exec -it [Name of your container for example api_flask] python request_api.py
 ```

 with curl :